-22.5 Any team entered in the Championship and entering a car under Article 13.6 may carry out one private one-day test for each Event they enter.
+- 22.5 Any testing or participation in events associated with a national championship or International Series, in which a competitor entered in the Championship uses cars which were designed to comply with the FIA F3 Technical Regulations of the day (whether or not they are in full compliance with those regulations), will be deemed to fall under the jurisdiction of Article 22.4 of these regulations. - 22.6 Any team entered in the Championship and entering a car under Article 13.6 may carry out one private one-day test for each Event they enter.
 However, no driver may carry out more than two days of such private testing, irrespective of the amount of Events entered.